Wamphyre/miloOS-core/README.md

 - All contributors and testers

 ### Inspiration
-- macOS - Design language and workflow
+- Professional audio workstations and workflows
 - Ubuntu Studio - Audio-focused distribution
 - KXStudio - Professional audio tools
-- Arch Linux - System optimization
+- Clean, minimal design principles

 ---

 ## Disclaimer

-**miloOS is an independent project and is not affiliated with, endorsed by, or associated with Apple Inc.**
+**miloOS is an independent open source project.**

-- macOS, Mac, and San Francisco are trademarks of Apple Inc.
+- San Francisco Pro fonts are property of Apple Inc. and used under their license terms
-- miloOS is a Linux distribution inspired by macOS design
+- miloOS is an original Linux distribution with its own design philosophy
-- No Apple code or proprietary assets are used
+- No proprietary code or assets from third parties are included
 - All trademarks belong to their respective owners

 **Use at your own risk.** While miloOS is designed for stability and reliability, the developers are not responsible for any data loss, hardware damage, or other issues that may arise from using this software.